NWNJBA Gadget Garage

 Two Hive Screen

 This devices allows you to put two hives together on one bottom board.
 One hive uses the traditional entrance and the second, top hive, uses a notch on the device to exit out of the back.
-This device is used for management techniques like the desmare method and others.
+This device is used for management techniques like the Demaree method.

 Failed Communal Feeder